OpenVPN/openvpn3/README.md

 OpenVPN 3 is a C++ class library that implements the functionality of an OpenVPN client, and is protocol-compatible with the OpenVPN 2.x branch.

+Please also refer to our Doxygen-generated [API documentation](https://openvpn.github.io/openvpn3/).

 OpenVPN 3 includes a minimal client wrapper (`cli`) that links in with the library and provides basic command line functionality.